huzaifaalmesbah/access-defender/readme.txt

 == Upgrade Notice ==

-= 1.0.0 =
+= 1.0.1 =
-* Initial release with VPN and proxy detection using ip-api.com API.
-* Added customizable warning messages.
+* Updated to improve compatibility with the latest WordPress version.
+* Minor bug fixes and performance improvements.
-* Improved IP address detection methods.
+* Enhanced IP detection using multiple HTTP headers.

-== Changelog ==
+* Bypass checks for admin users.
+* Detection and verification of search engine bots.

 = 1.0.0 =
 * Initial release with VPN and proxy detection using ip-api.com API.